jcn363/MintMind/DEPENDENCY_POLICY.md

 ### @types/cookie@1.0.0 (Latest: 0.6.0)
 - **Reason**: This is actually a newer version than the published "latest" (0.6.0)
-- **Background**: VS Code uses a development/pre-release version with more complete TypeScript definitions
+- **Background**: MintMind uses a development/pre-release version with more complete TypeScript definitions
 - **Risk of updating**: Loss of TypeScript intellisense and type safety
 - **Last reviewed**: 2025-11-11
 - **Next review**: When newer version becomes available